Turkish journalist jailed before trial for Erdogan insult - NewsBreak

 Turkish journalist jailed before trial for Erdogan insult

-ISTANBUL — (AP) — A well-known Turkish journalist has been jailed pending a trial for insulting President Recep Tayyip Erdogan, her lawyer said.
+A well-known Turkish journalist has been jailed pending a trial for insulting the country’s president Recep Tayyip Erdogan, her lawyer said.

 Her lawyer, Ugur Poyraz, tweeted that she had been formally arrested during an appearance at court in Istanbul on Saturday.
 The judge accepted the prosecution argument that she posed a flight risk.